Quantum-Science-Inc/qserf-issues-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots or videos to help explain the bug.

 **Version**
-- Game Version
+- Game Version:
-- Game Branch (Public/Beta)
+- Game Branch (Public/Beta):

 **Additional context**
 Add any other context about the problem here.